TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 ## What is Enterprise Integration?
 Define Enterprise Integration and discuss its significance in building scalable, distributed applications.
 Include key concepts and goals, such as interoperability, scalability, and flexibility.
+#### Event Driven Integration
+- **Promotes Loose couplings between components**, allowing them to operate independently.
+Scalability.
+Suitable for Micro Services.
+#### Application-centric Integration
+- **Particularly relevant in modern software development**, where building applications as a set of loosely coupled and independently deployable **components** is essential for scalability, maintainability and agility.
+It aligns well with **contemporary microservices (breaking larger problems into smaller chunks/services** architecture and API-driven development practices.

+#### Summary
+- **Data-centric integration** focuses on a single source of truth, ensuring data consistency and accuracy, ideal for scenarios requiring reliable data for decision making.

+- **Event-driven integration** excels in environments needing real-time responsiveness and scalability, perfect for dynamic, fast-changing conditions.

+- **Application-centric integration** emphasizes modularity and reusability, suited for scalable, maintainable applications, often aligning with microservices architecture and API-driven development.

 ## Architectural Styles
 ### Monolithic Architecture